sahat/hackathon-starter/README.md

 - Enter `localhost` under *App Domains*
 - Choose a **Category** that best describes your app
 - Click on **+ Add Platform** and select **Website**
-- Enter `http://localhost:8080` under *Site URL*
+- Enter your BASE_URL value (i.e. `http://localhost:8080`, etc) under *Site URL*
 - Click on the *Settings* tab in the left nav under Facebook Login
-- Enter `http://localhost:8080/auth/facebook/callback` under Valid OAuth redirect URIs
+- Enter your BASE_URL value followed by /auth/facebook/callback (i.e. `http://localhost:8080/auth/facebook/callback` ) under Valid OAuth redirect URIs

 **Note:** After a successful sign-in with Facebook, a user will be redirected back to the home page with appended hash `#_=_` in the URL.
 It is *not* a bug.
 See this [Stack Overflow](https://stackoverflow.com/questions/7131909/facebook-callback-appends-to-return-url) discussion for ways to handle it.